Fredericksburg VA: One Day Is Not Enough

 TOUR: A. Smith Bowman Distillery

-After a one-hour tour in this repurposed cellophane plant (FMC closed in 1970’s), you’ll know all there is to know about the history of this company and the distilling and aging process.
+After a one-hour tour of this repurposed cellophane plant (FMC closed in the 1970s), you’ll know all there is to know about the history of this company and the distilling and aging process.
 And of course, you’ll get to sample the goods.

 Master Distiller, Brian Prewitt, presides over this small-batch distillery.
 In the distilling room, stare up at two massive copper stills – “George” and “Mary.”
 Mary is the “workhorse.”
 George, with its coiled piping, looks like something Willy Wonka and Captain Nemo would have dreamed up.

-Of course you can purchase bottles of Vodka, Gin and Bourbon in the gift shop.
-But my favorite souvenir was a bag of bourbon-soaked charcoal ($5, small bag), which had flaked off inside of charred oak barrels during the aging process.
+Of course, you can purchase bottles of Vodka, Gin, and Bourbon in the gift shop.
+But my favorite souvenir was a bag of bourbon-soaked charcoal, which had flaked off inside of charred oak barrels during the aging process.
 It makes for the perfect barbecue enhancer.
-Open Mon-Sat 10-4.
-Free tours on the hour.

 SHOP: Sugar + Spruce